-Rein in Sarcoma began the sarcoma scholars in the in the 2009-2010 Academic year with one scholar.
+Rein in Sarcoma began the sarcoma scholars in the in the 2009-2010 academic year with one scholar.
 The number and quality of the applications increased the second year and we awarded two scholarships.
 In 2013 the interview committee indicated that they had three candidates that they couldn’t choose between and the board granted three scholarships.
 To date we have had nearly 40 scholars between the University of Minnesota and Mayo Clinic Medical Schools.
 Five scholarships are now awarded annually.

-The Foundation awards these scholarships each year thanks to a generous donation by Jan and Tim Maudlin.
+Rein in Sarcoma awards these scholarships each year thanks to a generous donation by Jan and Tim Maudlin.
 The program is managed for RIS by emeritus board member Katheryn Dusenbery, MD, Chair of the Department of Therapeutic Radiology-Radiation Oncology at the University of Minnesota.
 Dr. Scott Okuno, current board member, supervises the Mayo Clinic scholars.

 The Sarcoma Scholars are involved in the following educational opportunities during their year with Rein in Sarcoma: